 1. Do NOT do this project indoors.
 I spread the disposable tablecloth out on our driveway, but a grassy area works as well.
 Also, while keeping our instructions in mind please also read the label on your spray can in full to also use as reference.

-2. Spray 1 coat on the front/sides of your pallet & let dry overnight.
+2. If coating one of our pallet signs, remove the rope prior to beginning, then spray 1 coat on the front/sides of your pallet & let dry overnight.
 Long light strokes, about a foot from the wood are perfect.
 Do not coat too heavily.

 3. Let dry overnight, then coat the back/sides in a single layer as well.
 Especially in the Winter, I didn't want snow sitting behind our display & causing moisture to get into the wood.